Side-by-side comparison of Microdata, JSON-LD, and RDFa structured data code examples Image credits: Google Gemini

 Their pick: JSON-LD.
 Easier to add, easier to test, no HTML changes needed.

-The reality: All three formats get you equal treatment for rich results.
-Choose based on your stack, not on ranking bonus (there isn’t one).
+The reality: Google supports all three formats for supported structured-data features.
+Choose based on your stack and maintainability, not on a format-specific ranking bonus (there isn’t one).

 Which Format Should You Choose?